Karim20221/Operating-Systems---Coursework/index.md

 - [Week 7 – Security Audit and System Evaluation](week7.md)

 ## AI Usage Declaration
 AI tools were used to assist with structuring and refining written explanations.
-All system configuration, commands, testing, and screenshots were produced and understood by the author.
+All system configuration, commands, testing, and screenshots were produced and understood by me.